 Both the Moderna and BioNTech/Pfizer vaccines use such modified mRNA, although I think they don’t use the exact same modification.
 But in many ways, the Moderna and BioNTech vaccines are very alike.
 Sadly Moderna has not published the RNA sequence of its vaccine, so we can’t compare directly.

-CureVac’s CVnCoV vaccine candidate uses regular mRNA.
+CureVac’s CVnCoV vaccine candidate uses regular mRNA, but it has a rather specially designed tail.
 I wondered a bit about this and happened to chance on CureVac’s founder Ingmar Hoerr on Linkedin, so I asked him.

 He responded in public (which is very nice of him):